medInria/medInria-public/utils/compil_tools/README.txt

 The script installer.py aims at downloading sources, installing binary dependencies, configuring, compiling, installing and creating packages of a list of projects.
 A project is a self contained directory to be compiled and potentially packaged.

 It works with several package managing systems for linux (apt, yum). download sources using either wget, git or svn.
 It configures using autoconf and cmake.
-The compilation is possible using Visual studio and gcc.Package creation is done using cpack and its generators (rpm, deb, nsis, packagemaker).
+The compilation is possible using Visual studio and gcc.
+Package creation is done using cpack and its generators (rpm, deb, nsis, packagemaker).

 ***************************************************************************